wy000000/BsvBitcoinBlockChain/README.md

 # BsvBitcoinBlockChain
-This is a fork of BitcoinBlockChain (Author: Ladislau Molnar).
+This is a fork of BitcoinBlockChain (Author: Ladislau Molnar. https://github.com/ladimolnar/BitcoinBlockchain).

 Version check is disabled.